Proficiency with first-year algebra; some knowledge of investment strategy or corporate finance is recommended but not

 Participants are required to bring laptops for this class and, as this is a quantitative course, should be comfortable with math (see prerequisite above) and prepared for a challenging experience.

 Phil Toth is a Founding Partner and Managing Director at QueensGiant LLC, where he focuses on capital markets and fintech advisory for companies.
 He has over twenty years of experience in securities trading and investment banking.
 He also teaches courses in finance and economics at Seton Hall University.
-Phil has an undergraduate degree in finance from Michigan State University and master’s degrees from the University of Oklahoma (MBA), SDA Bocconi (Master of International Economics), and Columbia University (Master of Public Policy).
+Phil holds an undergraduate degree in finance from Michigan State University and master’s degrees from the University of Oklahoma (MBA), SDA Bocconi (Master of International Economics), and Columbia University (Master of Public Policy).